Symplectic realizations of holomorphic Poisson manifolds: Symplectic Realizations of Non-Degenerate Poisson--Nijenhuis Manifolds

-Eq. \eqref{eq:Fani} is due to Petalidou \cite{2015arXiv150107830P}.
-In fact, Theorem \ref{thm:symplectic-realization-PN} (i)-(ii) essentially recovers a theorem claimed by Petalidou \cite{2015arXiv150107830P} (whose proof contains a gap) which was obtained by following closely the computational approach in \cite{MR2900786}.
-According to the discussion in this Section, we see that the construction of $\pomega$ and $\pomega_N$ are in fact part of data of constructing a symplectic Nijenhuis local groupoid in disguise. \end{remark}
+$\forall \xi \in U$ and $u,v\in T_{\xi}(T^*M)$.
+The explicit formula of Eq. \eqref{eq:Fani} is due to Petalidou \cite{2015arXiv150107830P}.
+In fact, Theorem \ref{thm:symplectic-realization-PN} (i)-(ii) essentially recovers a theorem claimed by Petalidou \cite{2015arXiv150107830P}, which was obtained by following closely the computational approach in \cite{MR2900786}.
+From the discussion of this section, we see that both symplectic forms $\pomega$ and $\pomega_N$ are in fact conceptually parts of the data involved in constructing a (\emph{a priori} hidden) symplectic-Nijenhuis local groupoid. \end{remark}